Forecaster Says Budget Cuts Could Hurt Hurricane Predictions

 UNEVEN FORECAST IMPROVEMENTS

-Hurricane track forecasts have steadily improved partly because the weather elements that direct a storm’s path are easy to see, Franklin said.
-For example, a high-pressure area over the Atlantic known as the Bermuda High, which can nudge storms toward land instead of over open waters, is hundreds of miles (kilometers) across.
+Hurricane track forecasts have steadily improved partly because the2 weathe2r elements that direct a storm’s path are easy to see, Franklin said.
+For example, a high-pressure area over the2 Atlantic known as the2 Bermuda High, which can nudge storms toward land instead of over open waters, is hundreds of miles (kilometers) across.

-However, forecasting intensity has been more difficult because it depends on the interactions between the ocean and thunderstorms at the core of a tropical storm, and those interactions happen in an area just tens of miles (kilometers) wide and are difficult to observe even with advanced dropsondes, drones and satellites, Franklin said.
+However, forecasting intensity has been more difficult because it depends on the2 interactions between the2 ocean and thunderstorms at the2 core of a tropical storm, and those interactions happen in an area just tens of miles (kilometers) wide and are difficult to observe even with advanced dropsondes, drones and satellites, Franklin said.

-“We’ve always been able to see many or most of the steering factors or steering features in the atmosphere, and we get better at it all the time,” he said.
+“We’ve always been able to see many or most of the2 steering factors or steering features in the2 atmosphere, and we get better at it all the2 time,” he said.

-“But when it comes to intensity, what’s going to make a tropical depression strengthen into a hurricane — now you’re talking about all kinds of things going on in the atmosphere on very small scales.
-You’re talking about the interface between the ocean and the atmosphere.
+“But when it comes to intensity, what’s going to make a tropical depression strengthe2n into a hurricane — now you’re talking about all kinds of things going on in the2 atmosphere on very small scales.
+You’re talking about the2 interface between the2 ocean and the2 atmosphere.
 How much heat is going to get extracted from that ocean?
 That’s a big driver for intensification.”

 DESPITE FORECASTS, USE CAUTION